KajKandler/eleventy-base-blog-with-schema/content/blog/importance_of_schema_markup.md

 ---
-title: Why is Schema Markup important for any Website or Blog
+title: Why is Schema Markup Important for any Website or Blog
 description: This articles describes the influence of structured data on SEO and optimizing your digital persona hub.
 date: "git Created"
 tags: